The impact of COVID-19 on nurses’ and midwives’ psychological wellbeing: a longitudinal qualitative study

 Biography

 Ruth is an organisational psychologist whose research focuses on the primary care workforce, and primary care service design, delivery and evaluation.
-Ruth is particularly interested in the design and organisation of General Practice.
+Ruth is particularly interested in the organisation of General Practice, and women in healthcare.
 She uses qualitative research methods and undertakes evidence syntheses, often using realist approaches.
-Ruth established and co-leads the Realist Health and Social care workforce Special Interest Group (SIG) and is the Impact Champion for the School of Health Sciences.
+Her current projects are funded by NIHR Public Health Research and NIHR Health and Social Care Delivery Research.

 Associate Professor Keith Couper